Chapter 39 Immigrating

 Friday, January 22, 1982

 We have had so many Elders come and go while we have lived here.
-Today Elder *Dave Kalani stopped by to say goodbye because he is getting transferred.
-He told me that if I ever made it to America to be sure to look him up.
+Today, Elder *Dave Kalani stopped by to say goodbye because he is getting transferred.
+He told me that if I ever made it to America, I should make sure to look him up.
 He is half-Hawaiian and one of the most humble Elders we have ever had.
 I told Elder Kalani about Ed Law and that he lives in California.
 Elder Kalani looked at the address and said it wasn’t too far from where he lives, so I promised him I would look him up once I got to America.

 Monday, February 9, 1982